BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-03-05-hunting-webpack-performances.md

 <iframe src="https://giphy.com/embed/3rUbeDiLFMtAOIBErf" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Based on precise and concrete measures, I was able to drastically improve the performance of the webpack build of my application.
+Based on precise and concrete measures, I was able to drastically improve the webpack build of my application.
 No more computers suffering just to compile a bit of JS and SASS.
 I could have lost whole days on futile modifications if I had not measured precisely what penalized the build.

+ℹ️
+* Use `Speed Measure Plugin` to debug webpack build time
+* Track your build time evolution to detect big evolution before merge
+* Follow webpack performances recommandations
+* Look at webpack 5 new caching strategies
+* Keep your webpack config up to date